Skip to main content

 Our genetic code provides a unique blueprint for these enzymatic processes.
 Small variations, known as single nucleotide polymorphisms or SNPs, within the genes encoding these metabolic enzymes can significantly alter their efficiency.
 Imagine these enzymes as finely tuned gears in a complex clockwork mechanism.

-A might cause a gear to spin a fraction slower or faster, thereby impacting the entire timing of estrogen removal.
+A genetic variation might cause a gear to spin a fraction slower or faster, thereby impacting the entire timing of estrogen removal.
 This inherent genetic variability accounts for a substantial portion of the differences observed in how individuals process and eliminate estrogen, influencing circulating hormone levels and their biological effects.

 A comprehensive understanding of these genetic predispositions empowers individuals to gain deeper insights into their hormonal landscape.
 It provides a scientific basis for recognizing why some individuals might experience symptoms consistent with estrogen excess, such as fluid retention or breast tenderness, even when total estrogen levels appear within conventional reference ranges.